Color Psychology: How To Choose the Right Colors for Your Workspace

 Red is the color of excitement and is known for being bold and powerful.
 Some cultures also view red as a lucky color.

 Yellow is the color of optimism.
-Its common traits include warmth and positivity.
+It’s perceived as warm and positive.

 Blue is the color of trust and is known as the color of dependability and strength.

 Orange is the color of friendliness.
-Its common characteristics include cheerfulness and confidence.
+It symbolizes cheerfulness and confidence.

 Purple is the color of creativity.
 It is commonly associated with imagination and wisdom.

-Green is the color of peacefulness, and its most common traits include growth and health.
+Green is the color of peacefulness, growth and health.

 Colors that fall on the grayscale are known for their balance and are associated with neutrality and calm.